valentjn/vscode-ltex/.github/ISSUE_TEMPLATE/bug-report.md

 </details>

 **"LTeX Language Server" log file**
 First, reproduce the bug.
 Then, go to `View` → `Output` and select `LTeX Language Server` in the drop-down list.
-Paste this log here (leaving the "details" tags and the backticks as they are to help keep the issue clear):
+Paste this log here:

 <details>